shopware/docs/guides/plugins/plugins/framework/data-handling/add-custom-complex-data.md

 ## Prerequisites

-This guide is build upon the [plugin base guide](../../plugin-base-guide.md), but any plugin will work here.
+This guide is built upon the [plugin base guide](../../plugin-base-guide.md), but any plugin will work here.
 Just note that all examples are using the plugin mentioned above.
 In order to create a database table, you need to understand plugin migrations [Plugin migrations](../../plugin-fundamentals/database-migrations.md).
 Also, you'll have to understand how the [dependency injection](../../plugin-fundamentals/dependency-injection.md) works as well.

 <!-- markdown-link-check-disable-next-line -->
 {% hint style="info" %}